stevemussmann/BA3-SNPS-autotune/README.md

 * **-b / --burnin:** Specify the number of generations to be discarded as burnin by BA3-SNPs.
 (Default = 1,000 generations)
 * **-g / --generations:** Specify the number of generations for each BA3-SNPS run.
 (Default = 10,000 generations)
 * **-o / --out:** Specify a bayesass output file name.
 (Default = "output.txt")
 * **-r / --reps:** Specify the maximum number of sequential BA3-SNPS runs to be conducted.
 The program will exit early if suitable mixing parameters are detected by the program before conducting all of the specified runs.
-(Default = 15)
+Generally, running >10 replicates is not helpful as the largest jumps in parameter values occur in the earliest replicates (~ the first 5).
+Part of this command's purpose is to prevent the program from running forever if acceptable parameters cannot be found for a file.
+(Default = 10)
 * **-s / --seed:** Specify the random number seed to be used by BA3-SNPs (Default = 10).

 ## Example: